Biting Mites or WHAT????

 Research is needed to identify this parasite and find ways to control it.

-"Doctors can't treat those diseases: '... most insurance plans will not pay for anything that is not an already established disease with an already established meds protocol.'
+- "Doctors can't treat those diseases: '... most insurance plans will not pay for anything that is not an already established disease with an already established meds protocol.'
 The CDC must issue an "Investigative Medical Protocol Allowance, which the insurance companies will adhere to.
 This prevents regular doctors with normal fees from helping us because they are afraid that they will get in trouble.
-I have been told this first hand by more than one doctor. " Randy - http://unknownskindisease.com/
+I have been told this firsthand by more than one doctor. " Randy -

-Itching skin and biting sensations resulting in bite marks and rashes.
+- Itching skin and biting sensations result in bite marks and rashes.

-Fatigue and lowered resistance to disease develops over time.
+- Fatigue and lowered resistance to disease develop over time.
 Localized muscle pains occur.
 Sharp, painful tinges in tissue are felt.